Harbison0906/Advanced_JS_Drills/README.md

 The objective of this lab assignment is to practice using advanced JavaScript that were explored in lecture.

 Advanced JavaScript Drills
-Objective
-The objective of this lab assignment is to practice using advanced JavaScript that were explored in lecture.

 Hoisting and Functions
 Set the word name equal to your name